KSE-100 crashes below 40,000 barrier, shares down 1,324 points

 Meanwhile, the country’s economic situation is deteriorating by the day.
 The State Bank of Pakistan’s foreign exchange reserves are in a critical condition, declining by $11 billion during a year.
 In Dec 2021, the central bank’s reserves were $17.686bn which now stand at $6.7bn as of Dec 9, barely enough to cover a month’s imports.

-The gravity of the situation has been exacerbated as the ninth review of a $7bn IMF programme is currently pending with remote talks being held between Fund officials and the government for the release of $1.18bn.
+The gravity of the situation has been exacerbated as the ninth review of a $7bn IMF programme is facing delays even as remote talks are being held between Fund officials and the government for the release of $1.18bn.

+The talks, originally due in the last week of October, were rescheduled to Nov 3 and then kept on facing delays following gaps in estimates by the two sides.

-Pakistan has to pay at least $13bn to external stakeholders in the remaining part of the financial year.
+Pakistan has to repay at least $13bn in the remaining part of the financial year.
 But it is unclear when it will receive more inflows from bilateral and multilateral institutions, giving rise to default fears.

 The country was already in the grips of an economic crisis, facing decades-high inflation and dangerously low levels of forex reserves, when it was devastated by floods that killed at least 1,700 people and caused severe damage, estimated at around $30bn by authorities, to agricultural land and infrastructure.